raiden-network/raiden/CONTRIBUTING.md

 in favor of unit tests whenever possible.

-Afterwards you should open a Pull Request from your fork or feature branch against master.
+Afterwards you should open a Pull Request from your fork or feature branch against develop.
 You will be given feedback from the core developers of raiden and you should try to incorporate that feedback into your branch.
 Once you do so and all tests pass your feature/fix will be merged.